karyeet/Tangerine/README.md

 ## Setup:

-You'll need Node v20 or greaterm, NPM, and a Lavalink node with the Lavasrc plugin and installed and setup.
+You'll need Node v20 or greater, NPM, and a Lavalink node with the Lavasrc plugin and installed and setup.

 1. Clone or download the source: